Money-Map-Team/Money-Map/README.md

 ![logo_trans](https://github.com/user-attachments/assets/a33998ac-f796-4e6c-9f1d-756c4a976355)
 # Money Map

-Money Map is a budget tracker designed to help users manage their expenses and savings.
-This application is entirely written in Python and integrates Figma UI assets with Pillow and Tkinter to create an intuitive, user-friendly interface.
-The primary goal is to provide a simple yet powerful tool for users to categorize transactions, set budgets, and view financial summaries.
+Money Map is a personal finance management application built using Python and Tkinter.
+It allows users to track their income and expenses, set budgets, and visualize their financial data through interactive graphs.

-## Key Features
+## Features

 - **Categorization of transactions**: Easily categorize income and expenses.
 - **Budget creation and management**: Set up budgets and track spending.
 - **Financial summary reports and visualizations**: View financial summaries with pie charts and other visualizations.